barntsen/Eps/readme.md

 In the mean time I needed to incorporate gpu acceleration into legacy C/C++ code for at least three gpu architectures, NVIDIA, AMD and Mac M1.
 And probably more in the near future as gpus are integrated with cpus.
-I took a small compiler for a c-like toy language I made many years ago and modified it to generate cpu, CUDA or hip code.
+I took a small compiler for a python-like toy language I made many years ago and modified it to generate c, CUDA or hip code.
 I added a new `parallel` keyword (aka `DOCONCURRENT`) to accommodate gpu acceleration.
 The output from the toy compiler is fed to the nvidia `nvcc` compiler or AMD's `hipcc` compiler.
 Initial testing seems to indicate that the speedup obtained is similar to the nvidia fortran compiler, at least for simple grid data structures.
-See the Examples directory and the PyAc2d repo.

 ## Installation